GSotelo/effective-go/sections/types/channels.md

 Channels are Go's primary mechanism for communication between goroutines.
 They allow you to pass data safely between concurrent operations, embodying Go's philosophy: "Don't communicate by sharing memory; share memory by communicating."

+This philosophy means that instead of having multiple goroutines access shared variables (which requires complex locking), you pass data through channels.
+One goroutine "owns" the data at a time, eliminating race conditions naturally.

+Channels are reference types with a zero value of `nil`.
+Like slices and maps, they must be created using `make` before use.

 ## Creating Channels

 Channels are created using the `make` function with the `chan` keyword: